This topic is an overview of

 max_age refer to the difference between the time that the event was seen by the thruput processor in the indexing queue, and the time when the event occurred (or more accurately, the time that Splunk decided the event occurred).

-max_ageis the largest difference between the current time and the perceived time of the events coming through the thruput processor.
+max_ageis the largest difference, in seconds, between the current time and the perceived time of the events coming through the thruput processor.

-avg_ageis the average difference between the current time and the perceived time of the events coming through the thruput processor.
+avg_ageis the average difference, in seconds, between the current time and the perceived time of the events coming through the thruput processor.

 per_x_thruput categories are not complete.
 Remember that by default metrics.log shows the 10 busiest of each type, for each sampling window.
 If you have 2000 active forwarders, you cannot expect to see the majority of them in this data.
 You can adjust the sampling quantity, but this will increase the chattiness of metrics.log and the resulting indexing load and _internal index size.
 The sampling quantity is adjustable in limits.conf,